 Hearing people discuss MMO economies, and with many sandbox fans calling for more player-driven systems, I kept thinking about the subject of loot recently.
 Loot is obviously not just developers throwing players some crap as a prize for slaying some wolves, but part of the greater economy that impacts the community too, from behavior to how much people even interact with one another.
-Now that several games with subscriptions make a return (including the just out of the gate Final Fantasy XIV: A Realm Reborn, WildStar, The Elder Scrolls Online), will that affect loot systems as opposed to the loot in free to play games?
+Now that several games with subscriptions are making a return (including the just out of the gate Final Fantasy XIV: A Realm Reborn, WildStar, The Elder Scrolls Online), will that affect loot systems as opposed to the loot in free-to-play games?
 What considerations should developers listen to when deciding what sorts of loot systems to implement?

 Loot systems vary from game to game, with the age of the game sometimes determining its general type, but not always correlating.
 Loot generally falls into several types: